Autism Center

 • Lab reports

-• Imaging and diagnostic reports (images can be uploaded to PowerShare)
+• Imaging and diagnostic reports (you can upload images to PowerShare)

-• Patient’s full name, DOB, sex, address, guardian contact information and insurance
+• Patient’s full name, date of birth, sex, address, guardian contact information and insurance

-• Referring provider’s name, phone, fax and the referral coordinator’s email address so that we may contact you if additional information is needed
+• Referring provider’s name, phone, fax and the referral coordinator’s email address, so we can contact you if we need more information

 • If an interpreter is needed